Usabl-dev/usabl-github-action/README.md

 2. Create a new access code and give it a title

-3. Once you've created a Usabl access token, store the newly created access token as a GitHub repository secret titled `USABL_ACCESS_TOKEN`.
+3. Once you've created a Usabl access code, store the newly created access code as a GitHub repository secret titled `USABL_ACCESS_CODE`.
 Under Settings > Secrets in your GitHub repo, you'll see a link to "Add a new secret".
-Click that and paste in your access token and click "Save secret".
+Click that and paste in your access code and click "Save secret".

 (For help storing this see the [GitHub docs](https://help.github.com/en/articles/creating-a-github-action).)